ericbzn/image_clasifier/README.md

-# Landing Target Detection by Perception

-In this work, we present a novel method for the detection of landing targets for the UAV vision aided landing.
-We propose to model the landing target by taking into account the principles of the human perception.
-Our model extracts the landing target contours as outliers using the RX anomaly detector and computing proximity and a similarity measure.
-Finally, we use the error correction Hamming code to reduce the recognition errors.
-The methodology presented works in an unsupervised mode, i.e., no need to adjust parameters.
+# Quantitative Analysis of Similarity Measures of Distributions

+Abstrct:
+The Earth Mover’s Distance (EMD) is a metric based on the theory of optimal transport that has interesting geometrical properties for distributions comparison.
+However, the use of this measure is limited in comparison with other similarity as the Kullback Leibler divergence.
+The main reason was, until recently, the computation complexity.
+In this paper, we present a comparative study of the dissimilarity measures mostused in the literature for the comparison of distributions through a color-based image classification system and other simple examples with synthetic data.
+We show that today the EMD is a computationally efficient measure that better reflects the similarity between two distributions.

-You can find the full paper at: https://link.springer.com/chapter/10.1007/978-3-030-01449-0_20 and look some results of our algorithm at: https://youtu.be/igsQc7VEF2c
+You can find the full paper at:

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the image classifier used in the article to compare the different similarity measures.
+The code runs on your local machine for testing and development purposes.

 ### Prerequisites

-The presented code was developed in Ubuntu 16.04 using python 2.7 and other external libraries.
+The presented code was developed in Ubuntu 18.04 using python 2.7 and other external libraries.
 Therefore, you need to have in your system the following modules:

 * python 2.7
-* python libraries (numpy, SciPy, Sklearn, Pygame, ...)
+* python common libraries (numpy, SciPy, Sklearn, Pygame, matplotlib,...)
 * OpenCv
+* Python Optimal Trasport (POT)
+* Python joblib.Parallel (joblib)

 ### Installing pip for Python 2